-According to the existing gap in studies regarding the identification of the barriers of the production chains of agricultural products, in this research, based on the Granded theory of the foundation, the barriers of the production chains of agricultural products have been identified.
+According to the existing gap in studies regarding the identification of the barriers of the production chains of agricultural products, in this research, based on the Granded theory the foundation, the barriers of the of production chains of agricultural products have been identified.
 In this research, using the foundational data theory research strategy, the pattern of barriers to the development of agricultural production chain in 2021 has been done.
-In terms of philosophical foundations, this research is under interpretive paradigm, in orientation, research fundamental, in terms of approach Reshape the table to reflect the contains clearly and format the table according to instructions, it is inductive, and in terms of data type, it is qualitative research.
-In this research, the systematic method of Strauss and Corbin has used for theorizing; because approach is more structured and leads to a comprehensive and applicable model compared to the other two approaches of foundation data, i.e. Glazer's new approach and Charms' constructivist approach (Hasangoli Pouro et al., 2015).
+In terms of philosophical foundations, this research is under interpretive paradigm, in research orientation. terms of it is fundamental, in terms of approach Reshape the table to reflect the contains clearly and format the table according to instructions, it is inductive, and in terms of data type, it is qualitative research.
+In this research, the systematic method of Strauss and Corbin has used for theorizing; because been this approach is more structured and leads to a comprehensive applicable and model compared to the other two approaches of foundation data, i.e. Glazer's new approach Charms' approach and constructivist (Hasangoli Pouro et al., 2015).

-Table 1- Qualitative research methodology

-Data analysis Time horizon Method selection Research strategy Research approac Philosophy of research Semi-structured interviews, document review, meta-analysis, Maxqda software Intermittent Several methods Strauss and Corbin induction Commentary
+Table 1- Qualitative research methodology Data analysis Time horizon Method selection Research strategy Research approac Philosophy of research Semi-structured interviews, document review, meta-analysis, Maxqda software Intermittent Several methods Strauss and Corbin induction Commentary